zeitspace/zeitbook-frontend/README.md

 1. In your command line, navigate to the directory containing the source code for this starter application.
 1. Run `npm install`, then `npm start`.
 1. Open [localhost:3000](localhost:3000) in Google Chrome.
+1. If you have installed the LiveReload Chrome extension, click on its icon in the Chrome toolbar.
+This should change the icon so that the small circle in the center is filled in, indicating that LiveReload has been activated.